Overview of the modules interactionsLink

 The following figure shows a use case of the ROMI modules, and the way they interact, to design an efficient plant phenotyping platform used in research.

-Should be totally independent of the rest since it could be uses in other parts of the ROMI project (Rover, Cable bot, ...) through the abstract class
+It implements our database system and is totally independent of the rest since it could be uses in other parts of the ROMI project (Rover, Cable bot, ...) through the abstract class

 DB or even the local database class